 Protection against rot is provided with natural fungicides such as sulphate and copper sulphate as well as with herbal preparations that are made on the winery with local plants (nettle maceration, horsetail infusion).

 The aim is to help the vines fight diseases with their own natural defenses instead of curing the disease themselves with the help of chemicals.
 To achieve this, it is essential to maintain a stable and dynamic ecosystem in our plots; when microorganisms, plants and animals work together, they are able to balance each other out.

 From harvest on, every step of the winemaking process is thought through in order to preserve the aging potential of the wine and to reveal its natural quality through gentle and gentle methods.

-The grapes are pressed in lots or in groups and gravity flows into the decanter.
-The next day they are pumped over and quickly fermented with our own yeast culture, which we have previously developed from the grapes in our vineyards.
+The grapes are pressed in batches or in groups and are gravity fed into the decantation vat.
+The next day they are pumped around and quickly fermented with our own yeast culture that we previously developed from the grapes from our vineyards.
 This technique was developed at the winery to limit or avoid the use of sulphites in winemaking.

 The choice of wine container depends on the origin of the grapes and their ability to ripen.
 About 30% of our wines are aged in French oak barrels (228l and 400l), the remaining 70% are fermented and aged in stainless steel or concrete vats.

 THE STRENGHT IS TO BE FOUND IN SERENITY